Which Go! Sensitivities Recipes Get

 And lastly, this recipe includes selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

-Judging by its ingredients alone, Go!
-Sensitivity + Shine Limited Ingredient Dog Food looks like an above-average dry product.
+Based on its ingredients alone, Petcurean’s Go!
+Sensitivities Limited Ingredient Dog Food looks like an above-average dry product.

-When you consider the protein-boosting effect of the pea products, lentils and chickpeas, this looks like the profile of a kibble containing a moderate amount of meat.
+But when you consider the protein-boosting effect of the pea products, lentils and chickpeas, this looks like the profile of a kibble containing just a moderate amount of meat.

 Go!
-Sensitivity + Shine Limited Ingredient is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Sensitivities Limited Ingredient is a grain-free dry dog food that uses a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.